Home » Hawaii Travel Tips » Best Things to Do » Oahu Surfing On The North Shore: What You Need to Know

 Private Family Surfing Lesson

-Head to Haleiwa Beach Park to meet your licensed surf instructor, who will teach you the basics and helps you catch gentle waves.
+Head to Kahalewai Place in Haleiwa to meet your licensed surf instructor, who will teach you the basics and help you catch gentle waves.
 Check out the latest prices and more details.

-No experience is necessary, and beginning surfers can choose from private family, semi-private, or small-group lessons in the afternoon or morning.
+No experience is necessary, and beginning surfers can choose from lessons in the afternoon or morning.
 Use of all equipment, including surfboard and wet suit, is included.

 Book this private North Shore surfing lesson